William Williams (cricketer, born 1844)

-William Williams (25 November 1844 – 12 March 1885) was an English first-class cricketer active 1862–78 who played for Nottinghamshire.
-He was born in Nottingham and died in Wandsworth.
-He played in fifteen first-class matches as a right-handed batsman, scoring 239 runs with a highest score of 31; as a right-arm roundarm fast bowler, taking three wickets with a best performance of two for 27.
+William Williams (25 November 1844 – 12 March 1885) was an English first-class cricketer, who was active from 1862 to 1878, and played for Nottinghamshire.
+He was born in Nottingham, and died in Wandsworth.
+He played in fifteen first-class matches as a right-handed batsman, scoring 239 runs with a highest score of 31; and as a right-arm roundarm fast bowler, taking three wickets with a best performance of two for 27.